argentlabs/eth-mithril/README.md

 ## Withdrawal

-To withdraw the commitment, the client must prove to the Mixer that it knows the secret behind one of the leaves added to the merkle tree, without revealing that secret.
-More precisely, it proves that it knows (1) a merkle path from a certain leaf to the root of the merkle tree and (2) the preimage of that leaf:
+To withdraw the commitment, the client must prove to the mixer that it knows the secret behind one of the leaves added to the merkle tree, without revealing that secret.
+More precisely, it proves that it knows (1) a merkle path from a certain leaf to the root of the merkle tree and (2) the pre-image of that leaf:

 ```
 (1) merkle_root = merkle_verify(leaf_hash, leaf_index, merkle_path)